devdogio/Inventory-Pro/README.md

 #### Use items to restore stats
 Easily setup a system to e.g. recover health when your player eats an apple.
 The system is very extensible and can be used to recover stats in many different game-genres.

+#### Controller support
+Inventory pro's controller support means the UI is controller friendly.
+There's even a demo scene for this.